-Last week we made a list of the best-designed 2016 presidential campaign logos on the Democratic side.
+Last week we made a list of the best-designed 2016 campaign logos on the Democratic side.
 You can find that list here.

 10. Mike Huckabee